LATEST NEWS 1st Nov 2022:

 'Lesser of two evils'

-We disagreed with this statement and fought to save this wonderful AONB.
+We disagreed with this statement and fought and won saving this wonderful AONB.

 We must now continue to campaign for future developments to be on